Che (2008 film): Principal photography

 Soderbergh has said that with Che, he wanted to show everyday tasks, "things that have meaning on a practical level and on an ideological level", as a "way of showing what it might have been like to be there".
 While addressing the issue after at the Toronto International Film Festival, Soderbergh remarked that he was trying to avoid what he felt were typical scenes for a biographical film and that he would tell screenwriter Peter Buchman, that he was "trying to find the scenes that would happen before or after the scene that you would typically see in a movie like this".
 Soderbergh was not interested in depicting Guevara's personal life because he felt that "everybody on these campaigns has a personal life, they all left families behind, that doesn't make him special and why should I go into his personal life and nobody else's?"

 Soderbergh decided to omit the post-revolution execution sentences of "suspected war criminals, traitors and informants" that Guevara reviewed at La Cabana Fortress because "there is no amount of accumulated barbarity that would have satisfied the people who hate him".
-Soderbergh addressed the criticism for this omission in a post release interview where he stated: "I don't think anybody now, even in Cuba, is going to sit with a straight face and defend the events.
+Soderbergh addressed the criticism for this omission in a post-release interview where he stated: "I don't think anybody now, even in Cuba, is going to sit with a straight face and defend the events.
 La Cabana was really turned into a Roman circus, where I think even the people in power look back on that as excessive.
 However, every regime, in order to retain power when it feels threatened, acts excessively ...
 This is what people do when they feel they need to act in an extreme way to secure themselves".
 The filmmaker noted as well that, "with a character this complicated, you're going to have a very polarized reaction".
 Furthermore, he was not interested in depicting Guevara's life as "a bureaucrat", stating that he was making a diptych about two military campaigns, declaring the pictures "war films".
 Soderbergh said, "I'm sure some people will say, 'That's convenient because that's when he was at his worst.'
 Yeah, maybe—it just wasn't interesting to me.
 I was interested in making a procedural about guerrilla warfare".

 Soderbergh described the Cuban Revolution as "the last analog revolution.
 I loved that we shot a period film about a type of war that can't be fought anymore".
-Soderbergh has said that he is open to making another film about Guevara's experiences in the Congo but only if Che makes $100 million at the box office.
+Soderbergh said he was open to making another film about Guevara's experiences in the Congo but only if Che made $100 million at the box office.
+It did not.